Music to Their Ears: How Music Therapy Benefits Premature Babies in the NICU

 Baby’s feeding behavior may improve with music as well.
 In a study about the effects of music therapy, preemies who received 60 minutes of recorded vocal music in the NICU were able to consume more than babies who received only routine auditory stimulation.
 This increase in feeding resulted in an improvement in baby’s average daily weight.

 As a result of music therapy, babies and their parents may have better communication skills with each other.
-This may occur because music helps to music helps to soothe premature babies and their parents.
+This may occur because music helps to soothe premature babies and their parents.
 Stress has been found to be alleviated with the use of song of kin, breathing sounds, and live rhythm.
 Music intervention has helped create bonding time that builds physical attachment and results in positive involvement.

 In some instances, exposure to music therapy has shown to improve the cognitive abilities in premature infants later in life.
 Music helps baby increase their attention span and can even help some self-regulate (ability to control emotions or behaviors).
 Live music and parent-selected melodies improve quiet alert time.

-If you are interested in music therapy or think your baby may benefit from it talk with your healthcare provider.
+If you are interested in music therapy or think your baby may benefit from it, talk with your healthcare provider.